wondering-packet/learning-vault/Git/Exercises/E005 - Undoing changes.md

 ee1a39f logout: added v1
 458eafb main: readme.md
 4097e98 new repo for IaC
+# let's do a hard reset
+	# which means undo commit, unstage the file & remove it from working directory
 git reset --hard HEAD~1
-HEAD is now at e61ee9e test/undo: demo v1
+HEAD is now at e61ee9e test/undo: demo v1  # head moved back.
+5a01504 gone!
 cat demo.txt
-line1
-git status
-On branch test/undo
-nothing to commit, working tree clean
+line1  # notice "garbage" line is gone from the file.

+# let's add some temp data; note that this is a d
 echo "temp data" > temp.log
 git status
 On branch test/undo
 Untracked files:
 (use "git add <file>..." to include in what will be committed)
-temp.log
+temp.log  # untracked

 nothing added to commit but untracked files present (use "git add" to track)

 git clean -fdn
 Would remove temp.log
 git clean -fd